The Bankrate promise

 Pros and cons of VA construction loans

-Getting a VA loan for land and construction has many advantages, including:
+Getting a VA construction loan has many advantages, including:

 - No down payment